What if Big Bird Exploded in the Challenger Disaster?

 @ValueNetwork Жыл бұрын

 You forgot to mention that not only was Carol spinney Big bird, He was Oscar the grouch as well.
-So in this event the 2 main characters who interacted with the humans in the street segment are gone, the show might have to get restructured at that point to go away from the actual street set and more towards the Muppet segments Also this happens in 1984, and Mr. Snuffleupagus is revealed as real to the humans and not Big birds imaginary friend in 1985.
-So we have 2 options here.
-One is that Snuffys reveal is the last thing Carol ever performed as Big bird before he passed, and we get a really awkward situation where Snuffy is now only interacting with the humans and not big bird.
-Or option 2 is that they don’t film the episode before Carol goes to space, so Snuffy is never revealed to the adults and is probably retired as a character alongside big bird.
+So in this event the 2 main characters who interacted with the humans in the street segment are gone, the show might have to get restructured at that point to go away from the actual street set and more towards the Muppet segments Also this happens in 1986, and Mr. Snuffleupagus was only revealed to the humans, with big bird proving that he’s not an imaginary friend in 1985.
+So in this scenario Snuffys reveal is the last thing Carol ever performed as Big bird before he passed, and we get a really awkward situation where Snuffy is now only interacting with the humans and not big bird (or he’s probably probably retired as a character alongside big bird almost immediately after he finally escapes big birds shadow)

 @DIEGhostfish